-CG is the type of lightning that causes the most deaths, and causes power surges or disruptions to electrical transmission lines.
-In North America, the southeastern states have the greatest density of CG lightning [4 to 10 flashes $\rm km^{-2}~yr^{-1}$ ], with Tampa, Florida, having the greatest CG flash density of 14.5 flashes $\rm km^{-2}~yr^{-1}$ .
+CG lightning causes the most deaths, and causes power surges or disruptions to electrical transmission lines.
+In North America, the southeastern states have the greatest density of CG lightning [4 to 10 flashes km-2 yr-1].
+Tampa, Florida, has the greatest CG flash density of 14.5 flashes km-2 yr-1.

 Most CG lightning causes the transfer of electrons (i.e., negative charge) from cloud to ground, and is called negative-polarity lightning.
-About 9% of CG lightning is positive-polarity, and usually is attached to the thunderstorm anvil (Fig. 15.21) or from the extensive stratiform region of a mesoscale convective system.
+About 9% of CG lightning is positive-polarity, and usually is attached to the thunderstorm anvil (Fig. 15.21) or to the extensive stratiform region of a mesoscale convective system.
 Because positive-polarity lightning has a longer path (to reach between anvil and ground), it requires a greater voltage gradient.
 Thus, positive CG lightning often transfers more charge with greater current to the ground, with a greater chance of causing deaths and forest fires.

+15.3.1.
 Origin of Electric Charge